tbladh/ElaraAi/ErnestAi.Sandbox.Chunking/README.md

   - macOS: `~/Library/Caches/ErnestAi/Models/Whisper`
   - Linux: `$XDG_CACHE_HOME/ErnestAi/Models/Whisper` or `~/.cache/ErnestAi/Models/Whisper`

-Future integration (outside this sandbox):
+LLM + TTS integration (in this sandbox):
-- Aggregate the session text into a prompt and forward to a language model service (e.g., Ollama), then synthesize a response with TTS.
+- Aggregate the session text into a prompt and send it to a local language model (Ollama), then synthesize the response with local TTS.

+### Immediate plan to reach full STT → LLM → TTS

+- __Event from CSM__: Raise a session-end event when aggregation completes.
+  - File: `Pipeline/ConversationStateMachine.cs`
+  - Add: `public event Action<string>?
+SessionEnded;` (or async `Func<string, Task>?`), fire it in `TransitionToQuiescent(...)` with the aggregated prompt.

+- __Wire LLM & TTS in Program__: Subscribe to the event and invoke LLM, then TTS.
+  - File: `Program.cs`
+  - Register `ILanguageModelService` → `ErnestAi.Intelligence.OllamaLanguageModelService` (base URL e.g., `http://localhost:11434`, set `CurrentModel`, optional `SystemPrompt`).
+  - Register `ITextToSpeechService` → `ErnestAi.Speech.TextToSpeechService` and call `InitializeOnce(voice, rate, pitch)`.
+  - On `SessionEnded(prompt)`: `var reply = await llm.GetResponseAsync(prompt); await tts.SpeakToDefaultOutputAsync(reply);`

+- __Keep composition-root simplicity__:
+  - Perform any model availability checks and simple configuration in `Program.cs`.
+  - Avoid pushing download/network concerns into service classes.

+### Prerequisites for LLM/TTS

+- __Ollama__: Install and run locally.
+Ensure a model is available (e.g., `llama3`, `qwen2.5`, `mistral`).
+The service file is `ErnestAi.Intelligence/OllamaLanguageModelService.cs`.
+- __Windows TTS__: Uses `System.Speech.Synthesis` via `ErnestAi.Speech/TextToSpeechService.cs`.
+Ensure at least one voice is installed.
+Configure voice/rate/pitch in `Program.cs`.

+### Minimal tests to validate the loop

+- Extend unit tests to cover the session-end flow:
+  - Drive STT from a recorded sample (`UnitTests/SampleRuns/...`).
+  - Mock or stub `ILanguageModelService` to return a deterministic response.
+  - Assert TTS invocation (e.g., write to file with `SpeakToFileAsync`).

 ## Getting started